-Sellers, if you are considering using a discount brokerage because you want to save a few percentage points of commission, here is what you will be giving up:
+Sellers, if you are considering using a discount brokerage because you want to save on commission, here is what you will be giving up:

 - A skilled analyst who will provide market data to help come up with a price point that will get the home sold quickly.

 - A pre-listing expert who will give you all the information you need to ensure your home is prepared for sale.
 Just throwing a sign on the lawn is not enough for a buyer to want to purchase.
 Your home has to be readied properly, inside and out.

 - A marketing pro who will not only write a listing to entice buyers and put it on MLS, but one who may send postcards, write blogs, prepare flyers, send information to buyer lists, contact brokers who may have interested buyers, use social media to further reach potential buyers, and more.

 - A photographer who will take much more than 6 photos of your home.
 Buyers will skim over a listing online that only has a few photos, especially if they are all of the outside (I’ve seen some of those).
 In order to get buyers to truly read your listing, the photos have got to capture their attention.
 And everything needs to be photographed.
 Six photos just won’t do it.

 - An event planner who will schedule Open Houses if needed, but more importantly who will handle all the showings.
 You don’t have to stay at home to let people in.
 In fact, it’s better if you’re not there, as people need to be able to picture themselves in the home.
 Everything about showings should allow those buyers to wonder what the home would be like if it were theirs.
 Having the sellers there usually results in very quick showings and fewer offers.